wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 {cite}`differential_gel_alt_2014`.
 :::

----

 Early methods of detecting transcripts and expression levels are northern blots and differential display ({numref}`differential_gel_alt`).
+Both are gel-based methods that are low throughput and not very accurate.

+Just like the study of genomes, transcriptomics has greatly benefitted from technological developments that allowed an increase in throughput and sensitivity of measurements.

-Both are gel-based methods, low throughput and not very accurate.
-Northern blots and differential displays were superseded by qPCR (quantitative PCR) and microarrays (see [Box 5.7](Week5_microarrays).
-Quantitative real-time PCR (qPCR) is a PCR (polymerase chain reaction) that measures the abundance of each DNA molecule by adding a fluorescent reporter, either a dye that binds DNA or fluorescent probes.
+Northern blots and differential displays were superseded by qPCR (quantitative PCR) and microarrays. qPCR is a form of PCR with the formal name of quantitative real-time PCR (abbreviated as qPCR, whereas RT-PCR stands for reverse transcription PCR and when using RNA as input is sometimes called RT-qPCR, reverse transcription qPCR).
+The real-time assessment of the PCR product allows the quantification of the number of input materials.
+The abundance of each DNA molecule is measured by adding a fluorescent reporter, either a dye that binds DNA or fluorescent probes.
 The level of fluorescence increases with the number of amplified fragments, which in turn is detected.
 When the reaction passes a threshold at a given cycle, the cycle number is used to deduce the original amount of template fragments in the reaction ({numref}`qPCR_alt`). qPCR is often used to validate results obtained by other quantitative methods.

 %:::{figure} images/Week5/qPCR.jpg
 %:alt: qPCR amplification graph